AndrewGuerrero/ng-caryll/content/effective_cpp.md

 std::cin >> d;
 ```

-For everything else, constructors are used.
-Do not confuse initialization with assignment.
+For everything else, constructors can be used, but do not confuse initialization with assignment.

 ``` cpp
 class PhoneNumber { ... };